Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB366', 'How to ensure that a Fast Tab is expanded and scrolled into view in Dynamics NAV')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB366.aspx">KB366</a> How to ensure that a Fast Tab is expanded and scrolled into view in Dynamics NAV

-Many views in Dynamics NAV have several collapsible panes: General, Lines, Invoice Details, etc. They are also known as Fast Tabs.
-Learn how to ensure that a Fast Tab is expanded and scrolled into view before entering data into the fields in this tab.
+Many views in Dynamics NAV have several collapsible panes: General, Lines, Invoice Details, etc. They are also known as Fast Tabs.В  Learn how to ensure that a Fast Tab is expanded and scrolled into view before entering data into the fields in this tab.
 Requires Rapise 5.7+

 ### <a onclick="return RegisterKbClick('KB364', 'How to ensure that web element is visible before interacting with it?')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB364.aspx">KB364</a> How to ensure that web element is visible before interacting with it?

-Sometimes an element on a web page may be invisible because it is out of a viewport.
-Real user scrolls a page vertically and horizontally to reach such an element.
+Sometimes an element on a web page may be invisible because it is out of a viewport.В  Real user scrolls a page vertically and horizontally to reach such an element.
 How to achieve same behavior with Rapise?

 ### <a onclick="return RegisterKbClick('KB363', 'How to define a profile for Web Application  in Rapise')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB363.aspx">KB363</a> How to define a profile for Web Application  in Rapise